 Skip to main content

 Many words function through their extensional definitions—or the specific examples and instances that give them meaning.
 For example, consider when someone suggests that the solution to a problem is more ‘agency.’
-But unfortunately, they do not elaborate further.
-This can become a quasi-semantic stopping point, where people hear a word but don’t take time to examine what it functionally means.
+But unfortunately, they may not elaborate further.

 What does maximizing agency actually look like in practice?
 Does it mean giving more freedom?
 Increasing decision-making capacity?
 Creating more opportunities for action?